Gingertonic/Gingertonic.github.io/_posts/2018-02-11-the_prequels_or_from_circus_to_coding.markdown

 Some questions I've started ruminated on recently as I've been working through the Flatiron prep materialL
 * **what would an online AV installation look like?**
 * **what would the code look like if I remade** *(ooo refactored, I just learned that word, I'mma use it now)* ***He sees the Shore* in a way that Ganavya could just load up a web page and perform it literally online?**
-* **is this medium of code what I've been looking to actually bring my ideas to life?**
+* **is this medium of code what I've been looking for to actually bring my ideas to life?**

 And my answers as of right now:
 * Good question Beth, you should get on that and find out